schwid/hugo-schwid/content/posts/construct-binary-search-tree-from-preorder-traversal.md

 }
 ```

-Solution with rebuilding tree from bottom:
+Solution with rebuilding tree from the bottom (more difficult):

 ``` go
 /**
  * Definition for a binary tree node.